FAQs

 Please click here to see all course descriptions as outlined in the course catalog.

-Travel arrangements are made by students.
-Students will be responsible for making and paying for their travel and hotel accommodations.
+Students make travel arrangements.
+Global Counselor Education Students will be responsible for paying for their travel and hotel accommodations in Portugal (summer only).

 *Synchronous means used in real-time, requiring participants and instructors/facilitators to meet virtually at the same time from different places.